-The Best Running Shorts for Men
+Best Running Shorts for Men

-Upon first inspection, the Naviskin 5" Woven shorts appear to be exactly the same as the Baleaf 5" Pocketed shorts described above, and for a little bit less money.
-The difference is in the details, however, as the craftsmanship on these shorts is a bit lower than on the comparable Baleaf design, leading us to recommend that one first.
+Upon first inspection, the Naviskin 5" Woven shorts appear to be the same as the Baleaf 5" Pocketed shorts described above, and for a little bit less money.
+However, the difference is in the details, as the craftsmanship on these shorts is a bit lower than on the comparable Baleaf design, leading us to recommend that one first.
 These shorts are priced to sell and are reasonably comfortable.
 They also have deep hand pockets and a large rear pocket that accommodates all sizes of items or phones.

 While we have the same complaints as we did with the Baleaf, we will also mention that the elastic that edges the liner is not sewn nearly as nicely in these shorts, and this translates into noticeable rubbing on a longer run.
 The waistband elastic is also tighter, in a way that leads to noticeable presence.
-If you want the lowest-priced shorts that aren't too bad, these will work.
+If you are on a budget and want the better option, we recommend the Baleaf.
+However, if you want the lowest-priced shorts that aren't too bad, these will work.

 Why You Should Trust Us

 Testing took place on both trails and roads around the San Juan Mountains of Colorado, where Andy lives.
 Initial impressions were gained on long runs, often tagging summits along the way, and on daily training runs, which are just as likely to include some road-based intervals as they are to cover more trail miles.
-Once we understood many of the merits of each pair of shorts, we compared them side-by-side for a number of different metrics, often running in one pair for a minute or two, and then changing shorts to see how they compared relative to each other.
+Once we understood many of the merits of each pair of shorts, we compared them side-by-side for several different metrics, often running in one pair for a minute or two, and then changing shorts to see how they compared relative to each other.
 Both our field testing and side-by-side comparisons inform the rankings and recommendations found in this article.